heatherbshapiro/end-to-boring-data-workshop/README.md

 ```
 mRests = rests[rests['BORO']=="MANHATTAN"]
 ```
-You can manipulate this dataframe now by running code like mRests['Boro], or see column values by running list(mRests.columns.values)
+You can manipulate this dataframe now by running code like `mRests['Boro]`, or see column values by running `list(mRests.columns.values)`.

 2. Remove stores that have not been graded yet.
 ```